Curse of scale-freeness: Intractability of large-scale optimization with multi-start methods: Introduction

+\begin{rem} If the feasible domain $\bbS$ is finite and the employed RMS algorithm is powerful enough to reach the (global) optimal solution given a suitable initial solution, then the supremum $x^*$ of the EOVs coincides with the optimal value.
+Otherwise, $x^*$ may be infinite in some cases, or finite yet not equal to the optimal value (the latter can occur when $\bbS$ is open). \end{rem}

+\begin{rem} Usually, each time the RMS method reaches a locally optimal solution, it restarts the local search with an initial solution generated in the same stochastic manner, independent of the computational history.
+Consequently, the i.i.d.\ property of the EOVs generated by the RMS method is a reasonable assumption, given a sufficiently large number of possible initial solutions. \end{rem}

-A related topic to our aim is estimating the optimal value (of the objective function).
-There are two representative methods for estimating the optimal value.
-One is the relaxation method (see, e.g., \citealt{Held70,Fish75}), which develops a bound of the optimal value based on relaxation problems.
-The other is the statistical method, which generates point and interval estimates of the optimal value with statistical tools such as extreme value theory (EVT).
-Pioneering work on estimating optimal values with EVT was done by \citet{Gold77} (see also \citealt{Gold78,Gold79}).
-Besides, there are many other related studies using statistical methods (see \citealt{Gidd14} and the reference therein).
+A topic related to our research is the estimation of the optimal value, which may or may not coincide with the supremum $x^*$ of the EOVs (see Remark~\ref{rem_SEV}).
+Estimation methods for the optimal value can typically be classified into two types.
+The first is the relaxation method (see, e.g., \citealt{Held70,Fish75}), which solves relaxation problems to establish bounds on the optimal value.
+The second is the statistical method, which employs statistical tools, such as EVT, to provide point and interval estimates of the optimal value.
+Pioneering work on the EVT-based estimation of the optimal value was conducted by \cite{Gold77} (see also \citealt{Gold78,Gold79}). \cite{Gidd14} provides a comprehensive survey not only of EVT-based estimation methods but also of other statistical ones.
+Following \cite{Gidd14}, \cite{Carl15,Carl16} evaluated the quality of heuristic solutions by estimating the optimal value with the Weibull distribution.
+Several other papers have discussed the EVT-based optimal value estimation for specific optimization problems; see Section 1 of \cite{Vela22}.
+However, \cite{Vela22} raises concerns about the reliability of such EVT-based estimation methods.

-However, estimating the gap between the optimal value and the best EOV does not necessarily tell us how much cost it takes to close the gap.
-In many cases, the gap improves rapidly in the early stage of computation and, relatively soon, reaches a ``steady" stage where the gap hardly decreases.
-Figure~\ref{fig:RE-NN-LKH-normal} shows a typical example of those cases.
-In such a case, even if an estimated optimal value tells us that the current best EOV is close to the optimal value in terms of quality, the computation time for closing the gap can be far much.
+Accurate estimation of the gap between the best EOV and the optimal value is insufficient for predicting the computational effort needed to close the gap.
+In many cases, this gap narrows rapidly during the early stages of computation but soon reaches a {\it steady state} where further reduction rarely occurs.
+Figure~\ref{fig_RE-NN-LKH-normal} illustrates a typical example of this behavior.